JinmiaoChenLab/SpaMosaic/README.md

-# SpaMosaic: a computational framework for spatial mosaic integration
+# SpaMosaic: mosaic integration of spatial multi-omics datasets
 ## Overview
-Mosaic integration, in which different datasets share part of the measured modalities, poses great challenges in single-cell data analysis.
-Spatial mosaic integration considers mosaic integration within spatial context, demanding addtional spatial awareness.
-Here, we develop SpaMosaic, a method for spatial mosaic integration based on contrastive learning and light graph neural network.
-SpaMosaic can handle various tasks: including spatial horizontal integration, spatial vertical integration, spatial rectangular integration, spatial mosaic integration, and imputation for missing modalities.
-SpaMosaic is good at identifying smoothing spatial domains and is also computationally efficient.
+With the advent of spatial multi-omics, we can mosaic integrate such datasets with partially overlapping modalities to construct higher dimensional views of the source tissue.
+SpaMosaic is a spatial multi-omics mosaic integration tool that employs contrastive learning and graph neural networks to construct a modality-agnostic and batch-corrected latent space suited for analyses like spatial domain identification and imputing missing omes.

 ## Installation
 ```